Sophietje/Verification-Tool-Overview/Tools/Hylaa.md

 Defined in Python

 #### Expected output:
-Set of reachable states
+- Set of reachable states

-Hylaa can produce static visualizations of the reachable set and live animations during the computation.
+- Hylaa can produce static visualisations of the reachable set and live animations during the computation.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 Uses [GLPK](Libraries/GLPK.md)